apache/sandesha/README.txt

 ----------------------------------------------------------------------------------------------

-To build the Sandesha-beta.jar file using the source distribution use the following command:
+To build the Sandesha-1.0-RC1.jar file using the source distribution use the following command:
     $ maven